-Canon G7 X Mark II versus Panasonic GM5
+Canon G7 X Mark II vs Panasonic GM5

-The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-GM5 are two digital cameras that were officially introduced, respectively, in February 2016 and September 2014.
+The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-GM5 are two digital cameras that were revealed to the public, respectively, in February 2016 and September 2014.
 The G7X Mark II is a fixed lens compact, while the GM5 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G7X Mark II) and a Four Thirds sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 15.8 MP.
+The cameras are based on an one-inch (G7X Mark II) and a Four Thirds (GM5) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM5 is notably smaller (8 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the GM5 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the GM5 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the GM5 and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the G7X Mark II gets 265 shots out of its NB-13L battery, while the GM5 can take 220 images on a single charge of its DMW-BLH7 power pack.
 The power pack in the G7X Mark II can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.